stride3d/stride-docs/en/manual/input/sensors.md

 By default, Xenko disables all available sensors, as retrieving and updating sensor data takes significant CPU time.

-To enable a sensor, set @'SiliconStudio.Xenko.Input.ISensorDevice.IsEnabled' to `true`.
+To enable a sensor, set @'Xenko.Input.ISensorDevice.IsEnabled' to `true`.
 When you don't need the sensor, disable it by setting the property to `false`.

 ## Use the orientation sensor